 - Short circuit current (Isc) - (although we won’t delve into current calculations in this article)

 An important thing to understand about these values is that they are based on the module’s performance in what is called Standard Test Conditions (STC).
-STC includes an irradiance of 1000W per sq meter and 25 degrees Celsius (~77 degrees F).
+STC includes an irradiance of 1000W per square meter and 25 degrees Celsius (~77 degrees F).
 These specific lab conditions provide consistency in testing but the real world conditions a PV system experiences may be very different.

 As a result, the actual current and voltage of the panels may vary significantly from these values.
 You’ll need to adjust your calculations based on the expected minimum and maximum temperatures where the panels will be installed to ensure that your string lengths are appropriate for the conditions the PV system will encounter as we’ll discuss below.